wazuh/wazuh-documentation/source/cloud-service/account-billing/user-settings.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

 .. meta::
-  :description: Check out how to edit your user settings on the Wazuh Cloud Console: update your email address, change your password, enable multi-factor authentication, and more.
+  :description: Check out how to edit your user settings on the Wazuh Cloud Console.
+Learn more about it in this section of the documentation.

 .. _cloud_user_settings: